Yagavi1994/memories/README.md

 ---

-#### View Liked Posts
+#### View Liked Posts or Milestones
 #### User Story 14:
-**As a logged-in user**, I can view the posts I liked so that I can find the posts I enjoy the most.
+**As a logged-in user**, I can view the posts and milestones I liked so that I can find the posts I enjoy the most.
-- Logged-in users can access a list of posts they’ve liked.
+- Logged-in users can access a list of posts and milestones they’ve liked.
-- Liked posts display in order of most recently liked.
+- Liked posts or milestones display in order of most recently liked.
-- Users can navigate to each liked post directly from the list.
+- Users can navigate to each liked post and milestone directly from the list.

 ---

-#### View Posts of Followed Users
+#### View Posts or Milestones of Followed Users
 #### User Story 15:
 **As a logged-in user**, I can view content filtered by users I follow so that I can keep up to date with what they are posting about.
-- Logged-in users can view posts filtered by the users they follow.
+- Logged-in users can view posts and milestones filtered by the users they follow.
-- Posts are displayed in reverse chronological order.
+- Posts and milestones are displayed in reverse chronological order.
-- Users can toggle between “All Posts” and “Followed Users” views.

 ---